web-infra-dev/rsbuild/packages/document/docs/en/config/performance/bundleAnalyze.md

 };
 ```

-After enabling it, Builder will generate an HTML file that analyzes the size of the output files, and print the following log in the Terminal:
+After enabling it, Rsbuild will generate an HTML file that analyzes the size of the output files, and print the following log in the Terminal:

 ```bash
 Webpack Bundle Analyzer saved report to /Project/my-project/dist/report-web.html